Search ISR

 Director, Program on Religion and Population Health (PRPH)

 Dr. Levin holds an A.B. in religion and in sociology from Duke University, an M.P.H. from the University of North Carolina School of Public Health, and a Ph.D. in Preventive Medicine and Community Health from the Graduate School of Biomedical Sciences at the University of Texas Medical Branch.
 He completed a postdoctoral research fellowship at the University of Michigan’s Institute of Gerontology.
-His research has been funded by several NIH grants, totaling over $1 million in support, and he also has received funding from private sources, including the AMA Education and Research Foundation.
-In 2002, he was elected a Fellow of the Gerontological Society of America.
+His research has been funded by the NIH, the AMA, and private foundations.
+He is a member of the Society for Epidemiologic Research, the International Epidemiological Association, and the Society for the Scientific Study of Religion, and is a fellow of the American College of Epidemiology, the Gerontological Society of America, and the International Society for Science and Religion.